Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 Will the City be a signing authority on the construction contract?

-No. The Project Agreement will be signed by Metrolinx and Infrastructure Ontario as project sponsors.
+No. The Project Agreement will be signed by Metrolinx.

-Will Council be asked to provide approvals on other aspects of the project?
+Will the City be asked to provide approvals on other aspects of the project?

 Yes.
-Council will also be asked to approve the execution of the Master Agreement and the Operating and Maintenance Agreement with Metrolinx once they are negotiated.
+Council will also be asked to approve the execution of a Master Agreement and an Operating and Maintenance Agreement with Metrolinx once they are negotiated.
 Throughout project implementation Council may be required to approve other elements of the project as required, particularly in relation to City infrastructure.

 Who will pay if the project is over budget?

-As indicated in the Memorandum of Agreement (MOA) between Metrolinx and the City of Hamilton, Hamilton is not responsible for any capital costs associated with the project unless specifically stated.
+As indicated in the Memorandum of Agreement (MOA) (PDF, 500 KB) between Metrolinx and the City of Hamilton, the City is not responsible for any capital costs associated with the project unless specifically stated.
 Metrolinx intends to build the project as set out in the scope but it is always subject to eligible costs and budgets.

 The project will be delivered using an Alternative Financing and Procurement (AFP) approach, which requires a fixed-price contract signed by Metrolinx and the successful proponent for the delivery of the project.
-The project budget will include appropriate contingency to accommodate design development and address unforeseen circumstances that may arise during construction.
-The AFP procurement process is designed to work with the bid teams to ensure that the project comes in at or below budget.
+The project budget includes appropriate contingency to accommodate design development and address unforeseen circumstances that may arise during construction.

 What are the estimated electrical costs?

 The project team is currently working in partnership with the local hydro utility, Alectra Utilities (formerly Horizon Utilities), to assess power requirements for the project.
 Final costs will depend on the results of this work and will be confirmed through the procurement process to select the proponent that will build and operate the project.
 As part of the procurement process, bidders will be required to propose options to reduce energy use, both to reduce operating costs and to enhance sustainability.